cpc-lab-robotics/ros2web/README.md

 # ROS2Web

-ROS2Web enables the creation of Web user interfaces by combining user interface components and writing data bindings.
+ROS2Web creates Web user interfaces by combining user interface components and writing data bindings.
 It also provides an API that extends the ros2cli and ROS2 launch, making it easy to incorporate ROS2 system functions such as getting a package list and executing packages into their development applications.
-Its API also can create a Web API by simply adding a specified decorator to a function.
+ROS2Web can also create a Web API by adding a specified decorator to a function.

 # Install
 ```zsh